README.1ST

 4. The generated LPSE path that the selections from the search interface will apply.

-5. The search button that will take you to the in-build Panl Results Viewer web app so that you can view the results instantly.
+5. The search button that will take you to the in-built Panl Results Viewer web app so that you can view the results instantly.

 About Panl Generator